stratosphereips/NetSecGame/README.md

 </table>

 ### Trajectory storing and analysis
 The trajectory is a sequence of GameStates, Actions, and rewards in one run of a game.
 It contains the complete information of the actions played by the agent, the rewards observed and their effect on the state of the environment.
-Trajectory visualization and analysis tools are described in [Trajectory analysis tools](./docs/Trajectory_analysis.md)

-Trajectories performed by the agents can be stored in a file using the following configuration:
+Trajectories performed by the agents can be stored in a file using the following configuration (on the server side):
 ```YAML
 env:
   save_trajectories: True